ahdinosaur/rustforge-2025-rust-in-color/slides.md

 I found a great YouTube video of someone making a DIY Vegas Sphere.

 - In the video, they have a section on why they couldn't do the type of LED sphere on the right.
-  - Because the pixels at the poles are separated by a different distance than pixels at the equator
+  - Because the pixels at the poles are closer than the pixels at the equator
 - They say they need their pixels to be equidistant, and they did a great job making that happen.
 - But this is only a problem because they want to project a 2D image or video onto their 3D surface.
 - What if we did our animations in code, so it didn't matter where the pixels were?